-Over the past year and a half, we have been working with locals to create a future vision for how land can be used and redeveloped in the North Hill Communities area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the proposed Guidebook for Great Communities.
+Over the past two years we have been working with locals to create a future vision for how land can be used and redeveloped in the North Hill Communities area – building on the vision, goals and policies outlined in Calgary’s Municipal Development Plan and the proposed Guidebook for Great Communities.

-The North Hill Communities Local Area Plan sets out the future vision for growth and change in nine establisehd inner-city communities surrounding 16 Avenue and Centre Street.
+The North Hill Communities Local Area Plan (the Plan) sets out the future vision for growth and change in nine established inner-city communities surrounding 16 Avenue and Centre Street.
+The Plan provides development direction that residents, landowners, builders/developers, City Planners and Councillors can commonly refer to as new development ideas are proposed by property owners and landowners within the area.

-Take a look at how the proposed North Hill Communities Local Area Plan was created:
+Take a look through the full revised North Hill Communities Local Area Plan (Jan 2021 version).

 Thank you to everyone who shared ideas and provided input through the project!